-Located in the Fruit Market cultural quarter, Humber Street Gallery is being opened as part of the Hull UK City of Culture 2017 programme.
+Located in the Fruit Market cultural quarter, Humber Street Gallery opened as part of the Hull UK City of Culture 2017 programme.

-The three storey gallery in a former fruit and vegetable warehouse will present a range of contemporary visual art, design, film, photography and craft throughout 2017, with a café and rooftop bar for visitors.
+The three storey gallery in a former fruit and vegetable warehouse presents a range of contemporary visual art, design, film, photography and craft, with a café and rooftop bar for visitors.

 Get the latest updates by following Humber Street Gallery on our official social media channels.